HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 Media Access Control
 A MAC address is a unique identifier assigned to network interfaces for communications on the physical network segment.

+**MII**
+Media Independent Interface
+A standard interface used to connect a Ethernet MAC block to a PHY chip.

 **OSI**
 Open System Interconnection
 A conceptual model that characterizes and standardizes the communication functions of a telecommunication or computing system without regard to their underlying internal structure and technology.